Updated on: September 2, 2025

 RoboForm has the best web form filler on the market — it easily saves and auto-fills information on a huge variety of web forms, from social media accounts to passport applications and vehicle registration forms.
 The Family plan gets 5 users access to all of RoboForm’s premium features, which are some of the best on the market.

 Plan managers can add individuals through the browser extension or the web dashboard.
 Just provide the individual’s email, and they will be invited to set up their own private vault.
-Like most options on this list, each user’s vault will remain entirely private — its contents invisible to others.
+Like the other options on this list, each user’s vault will remain entirely private, its contents invisible to others, including the admin.

 That said, sharing logins and notes between family members is simple.
 Users can share individual passwords and folders with family members (and even other RoboForm users outside the family).